zhlhaohao/deepwiki-open/README.md

 ### Generation Issues
 - **"Error generating wiki"**: For very large repositories, try a smaller one first
-- **"Invalid repository format"**: Make sure you're using a valid GitHub or GitLab URL format
+- **"Invalid repository format"**: Make sure you're using a valid GitHub, GitLab or Bitbucket URL format
 - **"Could not fetch repository structure"**: For private repositories, ensure you've entered a valid personal access token with appropriate permissions
 - **"Diagram rendering error"**: The app will automatically try to fix broken diagrams